 Year 12 graduates are able to access fee-free training in high priority areas through the User Choice program.
 Fee-free training applies to

-fee-free training for Year 12 graduates including participant eligibility.
+fee-free training for Year 12 graduates including participant eligibility and high priority qualifications.

 Existing workers with an active registration number commencement date or recommencement date from 1 January 2017 are eligible for funding when undertaking Priority One, Priority Two or Priority Three qualifications.